raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

-Replant Tree sprite, grow it a little and improve the instructions for the player!
-You're going to work on the first part of the program.
+You're going to work on the first part of the program to replant Tree sprite, grow the tree a little and improve the instructions for the player!

 --- task ---
 + Open the code editor.

-Tree sprite is currently planted at x: 0 and y: -160.
++ Tree sprite is currently planted at x: 0 and y: -160.
 Feel free to plant it in a different position.
 By the way, the very centre of the stage is x: 0 and y: 0.
 ```blocks3
 move to (0) (-160) ::motion
 ```